Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Semi-Supervised OLS

-Using standard results in random matrix theory (see \cite{rosset2018fixed}, Theorem 3) it is easy to show that $V(\hat{\beta})$ is asymptotically equal to the above expression also in the following mechanism for generating $x$: We draw $\tilde{x}\in \mathbb{R}^p$ , having iid components $\tilde{x}_i \sim F$, $i=1,\cdots,p$, where $F$ is any distribution with zero mean and unit variance, and then set $x=\Sigma^{1/2}\tilde{x}$, where $\Sigma \in \mathbb{R}^{p\times p}$ is symmetric positive definite and $\Sigma^{1/2}$ is its symmetric square root.
-We now show that all other terms are asymptotically equal to the Gaussian case, with this general mechanism.
-It is clear that $V(\tilde{\beta})$ is unchanged since it independent of the distribution of the covariates.
+We now show that all other terms are asymptotically equal to the Gaussian case, under this general mechanism.
+It is clear that $V(\tilde{\beta}), V(\breve{\beta})$ are unchanged since they are independent of the distribution of the covariates.
 Moreover, the bias term $B(0)$ can be written as follows.

 The next proposition deals with the asymptotic calculation of $B(\tilde{\beta})$.